-64. Ongoing, Job-Embedded Professional Development: What types of ongoing, job-embedded professional development does the school system provide to support staff in the implementation of instructional practices aligned to the science of reading?
+- 64. Ongoing, Job-Embedded Professional Development: What types of ongoing, job-embedded professional development does the school system provide to support staff in the implementation of instructional practices aligned to the science of reading?
+Examples may include: - Daily lesson study and planning by grade level, department, or cross-curricular teams - Regular peer coaching cycles, including observations, debriefs, and planning - Support from reading specialists such as model teaching, co-planning, and instructional coaching

-School-Based Reading/Literacy Specialists: Each school in HCPS schedules a weekly collaborative planning time in order to provide consistent opportunities for grade level planning and professional learning related to the science of reading.
-Each elementary school has a reading specialist and 9 Title 1 schools have an additional school-based literacy specialist position.
+School-Based Reading/Literacy Specialists: Each school in HCPS schedules a weekly collaborative planning time in order to provide consistent opportunities for grade level planning and professional learning related to the Science of Reading.
+Each elementary school has a reading specialist and nine Title 1 schools have an additional school-based literacy specialist position.
 These staff members with reading specialist certification are able to provide targeted professional development to teachers.
 Administrators use the Danielson Framework to evaluate teachers and determine specific areas of literacy support.
 Additionally, school-based reading/literacy specialists also provide demonstration lessons, co-teaching, and instructional coaching (including coaching cycles).